-Jordan Hein enters his second season on the Beaver Football coaching staff in 2019 as the wide receivers coach.
-He played quarterback for BSU for four seasons between 2014-17 and finished his career as the program's all-time leader in many categories, including passing yards, passing touchdowns, 250-yard passing games and total offensive yardage, among others.
+Jordan Hein enters his third season on the Beaver Football coaching staff in 2020 as the wide receivers coach.
+He played quarterback for BSU for four seasons between 2014-17 and finished his career as the program's all-time leader in many categories, including passing yards, passing touchdowns, 250-yard passing games, and total offensive yardage, among others.

-Last season, the Beaver offense helped the team to a 7-4 record.
+In 2018, the Beaver offense helped the team to a 7-4 record.
 The offense scored 420 total points (38.2 ppg) and 133 points off of turnovers.
-The Beavers totalled 214 first downs (116 rushing, 84 passing, and 14 from penalties).
-The run game totalled 2,382 yards for the Beavers off of 492 rushing attempts and an average of 4.8 yards per rush and 22 total rushing touchdowns.
-Passing yardage totalled 1971 yards from 147 completed passes out of 270 attempted with just three interceptions.
-The passing game totalled 27 touchdowns for the Beavers.
-The 2018 season saw a few awards and nominations for the team: offensive linemen, Parker Blakeslee and Nick Niemi, were selected to the 2018 Don Hansen All-Super Region Four Third Team while quarterback, Jared Henning, was selected to the 2018 Allstate AFCA Good Works Team.
+The Beavers totaled 214 first downs (116 rushing, 84 passing, and 14 from penalties).
+The run game totaled 2,382 yards for the Beavers off of 492 rushing attempts and an average of 4.8 yards per rush and 22 total rushing touchdowns.
+Passing yardage totaled 1971 yards from 147 completed passes out of 270 attempted with just three interceptions.
+The passing game totaled 27 touchdowns for the Beavers.
+The 2018 season saw several awards for the team including offensive linemen Parker Blakeslee and Nick Niemi to selected to the 2018 Don Hansen All-Super Region Four Third Team while quarterback Jared Henning was selected to the 2018 Allstate AFCA Good Works Team.

 Hein graduated from Bemidji State in 2018 with a bachelor's degree in education.